All Episodes

 That's where he's leading Hillary Clinton five to four in the polls.

-That's where he's definitely g gaining his a his leverage over her where people want economic growth.
+That's where he's definitely gaining his leverage over her, where people want economic growth.

-The reason the unemployment rate is is low is because it's so dishonest like the everything else about the Obama administration, Hillary Clinton is is they they don't count people that stopped looking for work anymore.
+The reason the unemployment rate is low is because it's so dishonest, like everything else about the Obama administration, Hillary Clinton, is they don't count people that stop looking for work anymore.

-If they did, the unemployment number would be around nine or ten percent.
+If they did, the unemployment number would be around 9% or 10%.

-And it's and really that's Trump's strength, and that's where he has to get back on message and and continue to take the lead on Hillary Clinton.
+And really, that's Trump's strength, and that's where he has to get back on message and continue to take the lead on Hillary Clinton.

-You know, in the past, John, I have chronicled on this program the I I think more than anybody else, the descriptions of Hillary by people like George Stephanopoulos and Dee Dee Myers and Susan McDougal, all on record describing what a hateful and angry person that Hillary Clinton is.
+You know, in the past, John, I have chronicled on this program the, I think more than anybody else, the descriptions of Hillary by people like George Stephanopoulos and Dee Dee Myers and Susan McDougall, all on record describing what a hateful and angry person that Hillary Clinton is.

 Now, we've covered pages and pages of firsthand accounts from one Clinton insider after another.